sunwooj/course-expling/PCIbex/README.md

 Sequence("consent", "instructions", randomize("experimental-trial"))
 ```

-## Assignment I

-Complete the focused PNQ experiment, whereby a given participant hears each of the 3 target conditions exactly once, each instantiated as different items, and both of the 2 fillers.
-Consult the handout for more details.
+**Assignment II** *Complete the focused PNQ experiment, whereby a given participant hears each of the 3 target conditions exactly once, each instantiated as different items, and both of the 2 fillers.
+Consult the handout for more details.*

 ## 3. Including visual stimuli